When you choose Stonelink International, you choose a high quality London property management service.

 Under the terms of the tenancy agreement, the tenant is required to return the property and contents at the end of the tenancy in the same condition as they were at the commencement, fair wear and tear accepted.
 It is almost impossible to ascertain whether damage was caused during a tenancy without a proper inventory signed by all relevant parties.

-If instructed we will arrange a professional inventory and check in on your behalf, the cost of which is borne by the landlord.
-The tenants are responsible for paying for the check out.
+If instructed we will arrange a professional inventory and check-in and check-out report, on your behalf, the cost of which is borne by the landlord.

 If the landlord has a mortgage, it is normal for mortgagees to require notification of any proposed lettings and the landlord should seek their initial consent.
 In the case of leasehold premises the consent of the Head Lessee of Freeholder will be required.
 The landlord should also advise his insurance company of the proposal to let the property as this could either invalidate the insurance altogether or increase the premiums.
 You should obtain written documentation of these consents prior to letting.